 The priest will slaughter a goat and take the blood behind the vail to sprinkle it in front of the mercy seat for a sin offering.
-This will be an atonement for the holy place because of the uncleanness of the children of Israel, and because of their transgressions in all their sins, and he has to do the same for the tabernacle of the congregation that remained unclean.
+This will be an atonement for the holy place because of the uncleanness of the children of Israel, and because of their transgressions in all their sins, and the same is done for the tabernacle of the congregation that remained unclean.
 No one is to be in the tabernacle of the congregation when he goes into the Holy Place to do this, until he comes out, and having made atonement for himself, his household, and the whole community of Israel (16:15-17).